Academy For Classical Education Inc

 | 📊 What's left (net worth) | -$9.3 million |

-⚠️ Their debts are bigger than what they own.
-This sometimes happens when organizations borrow money to build things like buildings.
+💡 Their debts are bigger than what they own.
+This sometimes happens when organizations borrow money to build things like buildings or expand their programs.
 It doesn't always mean they're in trouble.

 🎯 What programs do they run?